piyush6348/Design-Patterns/README.md

 # Design-Patterns using Java

 ## Introduction
 This repo contains all design patterns in Java.
-Every Design pattern contains resources to study as well.
+Every Design pattern contains code in Java along with explanation and resources to study as well.
-If someone wants to learn Design patterns I would recommend definitely going for [Head First Design patterns](http://shop.oreilly.com/product/9780596007126.do)

 | Behavioural Patterns                                                                                             | Creational Patterns                                                                                                       | Structural Patterns |